Australian news agency AAP to close, losing online media battle

 AAP had for decades provided media organisations first-account reports and breaking news on topics ranging from politics, to business and sports.

-However, over time, the number of mastheads relying on the AAP newswire had dwindled, making the business unsustainable and prompting media shareholders Nine Entertainment Co Holdings, the Australian unit of News Corp, and Australian Community Media, to cut their ties.
+However, over time, the number of mastheads relying on the AAP newswire had dwindled, making the business unsustainable and prompting media shareholders Nine Entertainment Co Holdings and the Australian unit of News Corp to cut their ties.

 “Its reporters, photographers and production staff have accurately recorded the first cut of contemporary Australian history and the nation is in their debt,” AAP chairman Campbell Reid, who is also a News Corp executive, said in a statement.